deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 "If they're what I suspect they are, then knocking on your door probably killed me."
 Kevin said.
 "So how about you drop the guru half-speak and get on with the movie."

-Singh smiled again, this time allowing his teeth to show - a genuine, human expression of delight.
+Singh smiled again, this time allowing his teeth to show---a genuine, human expression of delight.
 "Certainly." he said.
 ___

 **Civilian Trade Station 1039: "Infinity Awaits"**